Claire Bolton's The fifteenth century printing practices of Johann Zainer, Ulm, 1473–1478

 Published August 2016 in collaboration with the Printing Historical Society

 xvi, 289 pages, octavo, illustrated – price to non-members £60.00.

-Members in good standing at the time of publication will each receive a free copy.
-Those who join before the next monograph appears will receive a copy as part of their welcome-pack.
+Members who join before the next monograph appears will receive a copy as part of their welcome-pack.
 Further copies may be bought by OBS members at £36.00 each.

 To see an advertisement for the book please click here.